The Inward Investment and International Taxation Review: Denmark

 Tax-exempt reorganisations may be executed with or without prior permission.
 Prior permission requires the reorganisation to be justified by commercial reasons.
-This is not a requirement if the reorganisation is carried out without obtaining prior permission, but in such case a three-year holding requirement applies.
+This is not a requirement if the reorganisation is carried out without obtaining prior permission, but in such a case a three-year holding requirement applies.

 A tax-exempt merger between a foreign and a Danish company requires prior permission in certain cases.
-The merger will be tax-exempt at the shareholder-level, but Danish exit tax will be levied on the entity-level on assets not remaining under Danish taxation.
+The merger will be tax exempt at the shareholder level, but Danish exit tax will be levied on the entity level on assets not remaining under Danish taxation.

 A partial demerger (e.g., the demerged company continues to exist) made without prior permission is subject to certain restrictions: the transferred assets and liabilities must constitute an operational branch, and the ratio between assets and liabilities must be the same prior to and following the demerger.

 The date of the reorganisation must generally coincide with the date of the beginning of the financial year of the receiving company.
-In this sense, it is possible to give the reorganisation retroactive effect.
+In this sense, it is possible to give the reorganisation a retroactive effect.

 If a corporation ceases to be resident in Denmark for tax purposes, Danish exit taxation is imposed on taxable assets and gains.
 Denmark has rules that allow for deferred payment of exit tax assets transferred from Denmark to another Member State.